-Everyone should know how to make a great soup with little planning, low cost, and with ingredients you have sitting in your fridge or pantry, or are easy to get.
-Almost all soups start the same way, with water, mirepoix (combination of carrots, onions, celery), other seasonal vegetables, and grain or protein if desired.
-When this is done right, you will end up with a wonderfully flavored seasonal soup which will yield a ton of servings, and not cost you a lot of money.
+Everyone should know how to make a great soup with little planning, keep it low cost, and with ingredients you have sitting in your fridge or pantry.
+Almost all soups start the same way, with water, mirepoix (the combination of carrots, onions, celery), other seasonal vegetables, and grain or protein if desired.
+When this is done right, you will end up with a wonderfully flavored seasonal soup that will yield a ton of servings, and will not break the bank.

-This is the ratio I almost always start with:
+This is the ratio I almost always start with for vegetable-based soup:

-About 1 onion or 2 leeks, 4 celery stalks, 6 carrots, 1 bay leaf, couple pinches of salt, 1 clove garlic, and about 8 cups of water.
+About 1 onion or 1 leek, 3 celery stalks, 4 carrots, 1 bay leaf, couple pinches of salt, 1 clove garlic, and about 8 cups of water.

 Dice your onion, celery, carrots all about the same size.
 I like to keep mine about 1/4 -1/2 inch dice.
-Heat a stock pot over medium-low heat with a couple tablespoon of butter or olive oil.
+Heat a stockpot over medium-low heat with a couple of tablespoons of butter or olive oil.
 I love the flavor butter gives to a vegetable soup!
-Add your Mirepoix and a good pinch of salt and sweat for a good 10 minutes until soft.
+Add your Mirepoix and a good pinch of salt and sweat for a good 10 minutes.
 Make sure you manage your heat because you do not want to burn any of your mirepoix.
-This steps makes all the difference in the flavor of your soup.
+These steps make all the difference in the flavor of your soup.
 Don’t skip the step, this step enables you to not use vegetable broth, nice cost savings as well.
-Add your minced garlic, bay leaf, water and bring to a simmer.
+Add your garlic, bay leaf, water, and bring to a simmer.

-Thats it, a great start to your spring vegetable soup.
-From here the combination are endless and I will give you a couple ideas.
+That’s it, a great start to your spring vegetable soup.
+From here the combination is endless and I will give you a couple of ideas.

 Wonderful Spring Vegetable Soup Ideas:

-- russet potatoes, peas, cabbage(outer leaves only), rind of parmesan, ground pepper.
+- russet potatoes, peas, cabbage(outer leaves only), the rind of parmesan, ground pepper.

 - peas, asparagus, orzo pasta